supurloop/ssf/README.md

 First, I recommend that it should somehow safely record the file and line number where the assertion occurred so that it can be reported on the next boot.

 Second, the system should be automatically reset rather than sitting forever in a loop.

+Third, the system should have a safe boot mode that kicks in if the system reboots quickly many times in a row.

 ## Design Principles